wanyeonkim/PersonalProject/README.md

 A Repo shared between **Kim Yeon Wan** and **Chea Wern Yen**.
 This Repo contains all of our shared projects.

-# -Latest Development-
-# Food Ordering Platform for Users and Vendors
+# ★ Latest Development: Food Ordering Platform for Users and Vendors
 * This mobile application was developed using Flutter, Nodejs, MongoDB (still a prototype)
 * API used: Google Maps, Twillio
 * The illustrations were designed using Adobe Illustrator.